clquwu/Cosmos-Music-Player/README.md

 # Cosmos Music Player 🎵

-Cosmos Music Player is a synchronized app with iCloud Drive to let users experience their music on every iOS device.
+Cosmos Music Player is a high-quality music player that supports both iCloud Drive synchronization and local storage, giving users flexibility in how they manage their music.
 The app is built and designed for the iOS and Apple ecosystem.

-A high-quality FLAC and MP3 music player for iOS with advanced features including iCloud synchronization, playlist management, artist information integration, and multi-language support.
+A premium FLAC and MP3 music player for iOS with advanced features including dual storage options (iCloud/local), playlist management, artist information integration, and multi-language support.

 ## Features ✨